Marco Andretti: 2009

 The 2009 season began on two street circuits, allowing Andretti to show the benefits of his A1 Grand Prix experience.
 At St. Petersburg he tangled late in the race with veteran Alex Tagliani, finishing thirteenth, but overcame a nineteenth place start in Long Beach to finish 6th due to a different pitting sequence.
 This was Andretti's first time at Long Beach, a circuit at which both his father and grandfather won multiple times.
 After a sixth place finish at Kansas.
 Andretti looked to Indianapolis, where he had been second and third in two of his three starts.
-Starting 8th, Andretti attempted to pass KV Racing Technology's Mario Moraes on the outside of the South chute between turns 1 and 2.
+Starting eighth, Andretti attempted to pass KV Racing Technology's Mario Moraes on the outside of the South chute between turns 1 and 2.
 Moraes moved towards the wall, apparently unaware that Andretti was outside of him, and both cars collected the wall.
 Both Andretti and Moraes expressed their displeasure with each other in their on-air interviews.
 Andretti called the second-year driver "clueless" and said that "he doesn't get it and never will.
 I should have known who I was racing with."

 The remainder of the year did not yield much success, as Andretti's best finish of the year was fourth at Texas.
-He continued his improved form on the road and street courses, finishing 5th at Watkins Glen, eighth in his first race in Toronto – where his father won a record seven times – and sixth at Mid-Ohio before finishing eighth in the final standings.
+He continued his improved form on the road and street courses, finishing fifth at Watkins Glen, eighth in his first race in Toronto – where his father won a record seven times – and sixth at Mid-Ohio before finishing eighth in the final standings.

 2011 and 2012

 In 2011, Andretti placed ninth at Indianapolis after starting 27th.
 On June 25, 2011, Andretti won his second IndyCar Series race at Iowa Speedway.
 It was his first win in 79 races since his win at Sonoma Raceway in 2006.

 In 2012, Andretti started the year with fourteenth place at St. Petersburg, eleventh at Alabama, 25th at Long Beach, and fourteenth at São Paulo.
 He led the most laps (59) at Indianapolis but hit the turn 1 wall on Lap 188.
-Andretti continued the season with 11th at Detroit, seventeenth at Texas, fifteenth at Milwaukee, and a best finish of the season at Iowa, where he finished second.
+Andretti continued the season with eleventh at Detroit, seventeenth at Texas, fifteenth at Milwaukee, and a best finish of the season at Iowa, where he finished second.
 Following his runner-up at Iowa, he had sixteenth at Toronto, fourteenth at Edmonton, eighth at Mid-Ohio, and 25th place at Sonoma.
 At Baltimore, Andretti made another finish in the back of the field, finishing fourteenth.
 Just as the season was about to end, he achieved the second pole position of his career at Fontana, finishing the race eighth.
 Andretti finished sixteenth in the point standings.